 USDA Section 502 Guaranteed loans serve homeowners in eligible rural areas.
 Connecticut's USDA-eligible areas include portions of Litchfield County in the northwest and Windham County in the northeast.
 USDA loan servicers must follow USDA loss mitigation guidelines before completing foreclosure, and the USDA's Rural Development office can be engaged to support homeowners navigating the process.

-Connecticut's Foreclosure Mediation Program, administered by the Connecticut Judicial Branch, is one of the most effective state foreclosure mediation programs in the country.
-After a foreclosure complaint is filed in Connecticut Superior Court, qualifying owner-occupant homeowners can request mediation by filing a mediation request form.
-The lender must participate, and a trained mediator facilitates discussions about modification, repayment plans, short sales, and other resolution options.
+Connecticut's Foreclosure Mediation Program under CGS § 49-31l, administered by the Connecticut Judicial Branch, is one of the most effective state foreclosure mediation programs in the country.
+Under § 49-31l, when the lender files a foreclosure complaint, it must attach a mediation program notice to the front of the writ, summons, and complaint served on the homeowner.
+The homeowner must then file an appearance and foreclosure mediation certificate form within 15 days of the return date — a hard deadline.
+The lender must participate in the mediation, and a trained mediator facilitates discussions about modification, repayment plans, short sales, and other resolution options.

 The mediation program functions as a structured assistance mechanism: it creates a formal forum where the servicer's representative must sit across from a trained mediator and discuss loss mitigation in real time.
 This is qualitatively different from the administrative channel — a mediator can press for documentation, call out procedural failures, and keep discussions on track.
 But the program works only for homeowners who arrive prepared.
 Arriving at mediation without complete documentation and an application already under servicer review typically produces no outcome, even in Connecticut's strong program.

 Connecticut's strict foreclosure process sets a Law Day — a court-imposed deadline by which the homeowner must redeem the property (pay the full outstanding debt) or lose title.
-What many homeowners do not realize is that Connecticut courts regularly extend Law Days when loss mitigation is genuinely in progress.
-A professional who can demonstrate to the court that a modification application is active and being processed — through affidavit, servicer correspondence, or mediator confirmation — can often obtain Law Day extensions that give homeowners weeks or months of additional time to complete the modification process.
+Under CGS § 49-15, the court may open and modify a judgment of strict foreclosure upon the homeowner's motion at any time after judgment, provided the law days have not yet passed.
+A professional who can demonstrate to the court that a modification application is active and being processed — through affidavit, servicer correspondence, or mediator confirmation — can invoke § 49-15 to obtain Law Day extensions that give homeowners weeks or months of additional time to complete the modification process.

 Law Day extensions are one of Connecticut's most underused homeowner protections.
 Many homeowners allow a Law Day to pass because they did not know extensions were available or did not have professional representation to request one.
 A professional who works in Connecticut foreclosure knows how to present the modification status to the court and obtain extensions that preserve the homeowner's options.